Monday, June 15

 Coming Up: Trainings & Workshops

-- AI Webinar #6 — One Year of Innovation with TritonGPT: A look at what's changed since launch, including MyDocuments, model switching, and chat sharing.
+- AI Webinar #6 - One Year of Innovation with TritonGPT: Past, Present, and Future – Reflect on TritonGPT's launch, new features like "MyDocuments" and model switching, and strategies to stay engaged with AI.

 TritonAI News